advaithasabnis/advent-of-code/README.rst

 Introduction
 ============
 My solutions to `Advent of Code <https://adventofcode.com/>`_ in Python.
-Generally, I have only attempted to optimize code to minimize runtime if runtime was long (> 0.1s) in the first place.
+My goals are to find a time efficient solution for each puzzle, to learn new Python features, and to write clean code.
+I have targeted to run each puzzle in under 100 ms. This is not always possible, but I try to optimize the solution as much as possible.

 Getting Started